A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Introduction

 \section{Introduction}

-Reinforcement learning~\citep{RL} is inspired by human trial-and-error paradigm~\citep{noble1957human} in which interacting with the environment is a common way for human learning without the guidance of others~\citep{kjellstrom2010tracking}.
-Through interactions, humans acquire experiential knowledge regarding cause and effect, action outcomes, and goal attainment within the environment. \qyp{This acquired experience is subsequently leveraged implicitly to formulate our mental models ~\citep{yampolskiy2012artificial,williamson1999mental,powers2006advisor}, enabling us to resolve the encountered tasks efficiently~\citep{borgman1986user,rowe1995measuring}.} Similarly, RL autonomously learns from interacting with environments to purposefully understand environment dynamics and influence future events.
-Technically, RL learns to map from environment state to action so as to maximize the cumulative reward~\citep{stauffer2016components}.
-In recent years, the fast development of deep learning~\citep{bengio2017deep,sze2017efficient} promotes the fusion of deep learning and reinforcement learning.
-Therefore, Deep Reinforcement Learning~(DRL)~\citep{DQN,PPO,A3C,SAC,TD3} has emerged as a new RL paradigm.
-With the powerful representation capability of the deep neural network~\citep{ansuini2019intrinsic,yosinski2014transferable,goldfeld2018estimating}, DRL has achieved considerable performance in many domains~\citep{chen2019attention,liu2019deep,duan2019deep,AlphaGo,Dota,lin2018efficient,challita2019interference,liu2023CIA}. \qyp{Particularly in game-based tasks such as AlphaZero~\citep{AlphaGo} and OpenAI Five~\citep{Dota}, DRL methods have achieved remarkable success by outperforming human professional players.} \qyp{However, in complex real-world scenarios like autonomous driving~\citep{fayjie2018driverless,wang2018deep,chen2019model,hoel2019combining,wang2017formulation} and power system dispatch~\citep{{yang2019two,zhou2020combined,lin2020deep,yang2021dynamic,liu2023MAM,liu2023PAC}}, both high performance and user-oriented explainability should be taken into account to ensure security and reliability.} Therefore, the lack of explainability in DRL is the main bottleneck for employing DRL in the real world instead of the simulated environment.
+Reinforcement Learning (RL)~\cite{RL} is a computational framework for training autonomous agents to purposefully understand environmental dynamics and influence future events through sequential interactions with the environment.
+This paradigm is inspired by human trial-and-error learning mechanisms, where interaction with the environment serves as a fundamental approach to learning without external guidance\cite{kjellstrom2010tracking,yampolskiy2012artificial,williamson1999mental,powers2006advisor}.
+In Technical, RL learns to map environmental states to actions to maximize cumulative rewards~\cite{stauffer2016components}.

+In recent years, the fast development of deep learning~\cite{bengio2017deep,sze2017efficient} promotes the fusion of deep learning and reinforcement learning.
+Therefore, Deep Reinforcement Learning~(DRL)~\cite{DQN,PPO,A3C,SAC,TD3} has emerged as a new RL paradigm.
+With the powerful representation capability of the deep neural network~\cite{ansuini2019intrinsic,yosinski2014transferable,goldfeld2018estimating}, DRL has achieved considerable performance in many domains, such as games~\cite{AlphaGo, Dota} and robotic tasks~\cite{chen2019attention,liu2023CIA, qinga2po, qing2025bitrajdiff, zhou2023centralized}.
+However, in complex real-world scenarios like autonomous driving~\cite{fayjie2018driverless,wang2018deep,chen2019model,hoel2019combining,wang2017formulation} and power system dispatch~\cite{{chen2024powerformer,xu2024temporal,lin2020deep,yang2021dynamic,liu2023MAM,liu2023PAC}}, both high performance and user-oriented explainability should be taken into account to ensure security and reliability.
+Therefore, the lack of explainability in DRL is one of the main bottleneck for employing DRL in the real world.